grompe/BTWTweak/patcher/readme.txt

   Written Book recipe is also changed to require Ink and Quill.
   Writing Table requires Ink and Quill, Paper and 1 experience level.

+- Made Minecraft display BTW icon in the window title

 v0.9a

 - Fix vanilla issue (MC-12964) with chunk coordinates using